boetiusj/hugo/content/pages/who.md

 #### What is No Drips, No Drama?

-Early on, a homeowner saw us working down the street.
-After a couple of days he came over and asked for an estimate.
-After the usual measuring and counting he was asked: "What are you sensitive to?
+Early on, a homeowner saw us working down the street, a couple of days later he asked for an estimate.
+We did the usual measuring and counting and then asked: "What are you sensitive to?
 What do you want to avoid?"

 > He said "I don't want any drama - just paint my house."